pxmore91/pico-placa-predictor/README.md

 Also, the node "restriction" needs a nested node "numbers" which content indicates the restricted last numbers of the plates separated by commas.

-Example of adding a new day restriction on Saturday for plates ending in 1,3,5
+Example for adding a new day restriction on Saturday for plates ending in 1,3,5

 ```xml
 <restriction dayNumber="6">